Navi reports on the cost variance. LineNow runs the procurement system that produces the cost.

 For SMB independent restaurants:

-- No statistical replenishment.
-The product reports on what you bought; it doesn't recommend what to buy.
+- No closed-loop procurement.
+The product reports on what you bought; it doesn't strongly automate the act of ordering.

 - Restaurant-only.
 Hybrid operators (restaurant + retail + e-commerce) are out of scope.